flancia-coop/doc.anagora.org/social-coop-tech-group.md

             - E: open reg?
             - F: no approval flow
             - C: tried plugin, but didn't work so great at autonomic. were trying to combine with email domain allowlisting, maybe doing approval by itself would be easier. https://gruchalski.com/posts/2021-06-06-extending-keycloak-required-action-providers/
-            - C: the only flow which we've tested and works is invite links, using keycloak-collective-portal
+            - C: the only flow which we've tested and works is invite links, using keycloak-collective-portal https://git.autonomic.zone/autonomic-cooperative/keycloak-collective-portal
-            - F: we send invite link (CWG) which isn't really secure.
+            - F: invite link could work well for new users. currently we send invite link (CWG) by email which isn't really secure. could replace signup screen with hardcoded "reach out to admins". low-tech solution.
+CWG also brought up that it would be nice if some part of the wiki could only be edited by people in a working group.
+            - E: the organizing circle was asking about the calendar, and how to restrict editing to some people.

 ## 2024-02-13